Welcome to Year 4!

 Please make sure your child has a suitable, named P.E kit in school on a Friday.
 The kit needs to consist of a white T-shirt or a house colour, black or dark shorts or trainers; plimsolls are not really suitable for outside wear.
 Track suits or a warm top needed for colder weather.

 All children need a named water bottle to keep in the classroom.

 Donated boxes of tissues are very welcome and will be used by your child’s class.

 Reading books will be changed by the children themselves on a regular basis, they will read in a guided reading group with the class teacher once a week.

 Please make sure your child brings their planner into school every day.

 If you have any questions or concerns, please, in the first instance approach your child’s class teacher.
-If they are unable to help, Mrs. Toland is available as Year leader, or in her absence Mrs. Jefcut is available by appointment.
-We will be using the homework diary as a communication tool with parents as well, so please ask your child to see it each week
+If they are unable to help, Miss Lake is available as Year leader.
+We will be using the homework diary as a communication tool with parents as well, so please ask your child to see it each week.

 Thank you for your ongoing support.